Hamiltonian Complete Number of Some Variants of Caterpillar Graphs: Results

 \section{Results}

 Now we present the results in this work.
 We start with the definition of a caterpillar tree graph.
 A caterpillar tree graph, $G$, is a connected graph that contains a central path $P_n$, to which all other vertices of $G$ are at distance at most $1$.
 We categorize caterpillar graphs that are being considered in this work into regular and irregular caterpillars.
 For regular caterpillar graphs, for every $v_i \in V(P_n)$, $l(v_i) = k$, where $k \geq 1$ and $k$ is an integer, where $P_n$ is the central path.
 In irregular caterpillar, for $v \in V(P_n)$, $l(v_i) \in [0,p]$, where $p$ is a positive integer.
-We shall denoted as $G_n$, any caterpillar graph with central path $P_n$.
+We shall denote as $G_{n(k)}$, any caterpillar graph with central path $P_n$ whose each vertex on $P_n$ is adjacent to $k$ leaves.

-In the first result, we consider a regular $G_n$ with $l(v)=1$, for all $v \in V(P_n)$.
+In the first result, we consider a regular $G_{n(1)}$ with $l(v)=1$, for all $v \in V(P_n)$.

-\begin{theorem} Let $G_n$ be a regular caterpillar graph such that for every $v_i \in P_n$, $l(v_i)=1.$ Then $\lambda_H(G_n) = \lceil \frac{n}{2} \rceil$. \end{theorem}
+\begin{theorem} Let $G_{n(1)}$ be a regular caterpillar graph such that for every $v_i \in P_n$, $l(v_i)=1.$ Then $\lambda_H(G_{n(1)}) = \lceil \frac{n}{2} \rceil$. \end{theorem}